 Need Based Financial Aid Policies

 Students who wish to be considered for need-based financial aid must file the appropriate applications each year.
-The Free Application for Federal Student Aid (FAFSA)is used to determine eligibility for state and federal (Pell Grant, Work Study and Perkins & Stafford Loans) programs.
+The Free Application for Federal Student Aid (FAFSA) is used to determine eligibility for state and federal (Pell Grant, Work Study, Perkins & Direct Loan) programs.

-Submit applications by February 15 so the financial aid office receives them no later than March 1.
+Submit applications by March 1.
 Maryland residents should be aware that the State Scholarship Administration requires the FAFSA to be filed no later than March 1 to be considered for any of their programs.

 In order to compute a student's need, the financial aid office must first determine the student's cost of attendance (COA).
 For a resident student, the COA includes charges for tuition, room and board, plus allowances for books, travel and miscellaneous expenses.
 For a nonresident, it includes tuition, plus allowances for living expenses, books, travel and miscellaneous expenses.
 After determining the COA, the financial aid office subtracts from it the expected family contribution (EFC) that is provided by the FAFSA.
 The cost of attendance minus the expected family contribution equals NEED.